haziq-exe/TikTokAutoUploader/README.md

    - **Note:** The necessary JavaScript dependencies (`playwright`,`playwright-extra`, `puppeteer-extra-plugin-stealth`) will be AUTOMATICALLY installed the first time you run the function, so you don't need to install them manually.
 Make sure that `npm` (Node.js package manager) is available in your system's PATH.

 2. **Browser Binaries:** If you don't have them already, you'll need to install the browser binaries for `playwright`.
+This library uses chromium and firefox.

      to do so, just run the following command AFTER installing the package:

     ```bash
     python -m playwright install
     ```

+**NOTE:** If you want to add sounds to your TikTok, you MUST have the ability to save drafts.
+If you don't want to add sounds then you don't need this feature.

 ## 📝 Quick-Start